 It was this precise moment that my body’s instinct took charge.
 I reacted with swift action, immediately dropping all of my studies and running to my parents’ help.
 I was surprised that I was able to subconsciously act without even knowing the context.
 But probably the scariest moments of this experience was the moment where everyone was arguing with the security guards and the police.
 Hearing my parents shout out loud and being disappointed was a heartache for me, seeing how they had put in so hard to try to find a way to make things work, only to find it completely backstab them.
 From this whole experience, I developed a sense of action.
 I would watch over the house while my parents were out talking with the guards, while also simultaneously looking after my younger brother.
 COVID-19 taught me and my family to not easily assume things will go our way, and that we all need to prepare for the absolute worst, especially the unexpected.

+First, I’d like to offer my deepest condolences for both the unfortunate experiences you had to go through.
+It’s definitely not something anyone would want.
+These stories do show the setbacks you experienced, and while it is undoubtedly uncomfortable to talk about, it could also show the strength you had during bad times in your life.
+One thing to note for both of them, if you do choose to write about them, is that you don’t want to sound pessimistic.
+Sound realistic.
+Acknowledge the losses and negative aspects to society or people, but don’t condemn anyone.
+Especially when it comes to police matters or the medical institutions, you don’t want to give too much sensitive material.
+For both stories, it would definitely answer prompt 7, maybe not as much for prompt 2, but I’d still like to see more about how you were affected.
+The focus of the two stories so far is your grandmother and your parents, we want to see more of yourself.
+What did you feel about this experience?
+How does this affect your understanding of yourself or of other people?
+If you want to develop the emotional aspect, be more empathic and just a bit more vulnerable.
+Again, this must be a sensitive topic for you, so we understand if you’d prefer to talk about something else.